 The hybrid test bed of the future

-Access to innovative hybrid test beds, in the form of physical and virtual testing, demonstration, and development facilities, will ensure strong Danish innovation and competitiveness in a greener, more digital future.
+Access to innovative hybrid test beds, in the form of physical and virtual testing, demonstration, and development facilities, will ensure strong Danish innovation.

 Denmark as a test bed country is a prerequisite for growth and a green transition

 Danish companies are in the midst of a colossal transformation process towards increased digitalisation.
 This transformation is driven by virtual models and development-phase simulations, as well as sensors, IoT, AI, and digital technologies in products, manufacturing operations, and processes.
 These new approaches amplify the possibilities for real-time data collection and testing, and for supplementing physical tests with virtual ones to a greater extent, ensuring that new, innovative products can reach the market faster and more reliably.

 Access to testing, development, and demonstration facilities is therefore crucial for Danish companies to develop next-generation competitive products with a shorter time to market, as well as to create and secure jobs and exports and to support the green, sustainable agenda.

 A large number of growth teams, the Danish government’s climate partnerships in areas such as energy and utilities, life science, waste and water, circular economy, Confederation of Danish Industry, Dansk Metal, and The danish society of engineers conclude that access to testing and demonstration is critical to the Danish industry's potential for a green transition and growth in the future.